yh382/F1-Tenth-Duke/Build.md

 ### Power Board
   The powerboard has 5V and 12V outputs.
 We currently using V4.
-And the V9 files is [here](/powerboardV9).
+And the V9 files is [here](/powerboardV9) which is provided by Prof. Rahul Mangharam.
 The functionality doesn't change a lot.
   ![Power Board](/Images/Power%20board.JPG)